jmeirow/command_post/README.md

-4db
+CommandPost
 ===

-4db – A Ruby-based Domain Object Storage and Retrieval Library
+CommandPost – the Command Pattern, Object Storage and Event Sourcing

-4db is a library that facilitates the retrieval and storage of objects.
+CommandPost is a library that facilitates the retrieval and storage of objects.
 The objects are nothing more than Hashes, stored as JSON in a relational database.
-4db has the following features to facillitate this:
+CommandPost has the following features to facillitate this:

 *  A base class (Persistence) which encapsulates a Hash so as to allow dot notation access ( myobject.myproperty instead of myobject['myproperty']) as well as computational methods on the class.
 *  A schema declaration syntax which insures only valid objects are saved to the database
 *  A module (Identity) the provides an identity to the object so that it may be persisted and retrieved later by its 'aggregate_id'.
 *  A fully-integrated 'at the core' event sourcing mechanism.
 Objects are not saved to the database until their 'change events' are first recorded to an event store.
 A single table (aggregate_events) holds every event that ever occurred to every object.
 It is relatively easy to picture the entire system as it appeared at a point in time.
-This will be even easier in future versions of 4db.
+This will be even easier in future versions of CommandPost.
 *  Say goodbye to database migrations.
 Two tables store all your objects.
 Development cycles become more nimble without the "friction" of keeping changes consistent between the code and a database.
 Simply add a new
    'field' to your class and it's done.
 *  Retrieves fully populated domain objects from the database.
 Application code does not own the step of wrangling hash-data into a business object.
-4db does it for you.
-In fact, it's through your domain object declaration that 4db even knows how to populate the hashes that eventually stored as JSON.
+CommandPost does it for you.
+In fact, it's through your domain object declaration that CommandPost even knows how to populate the hashes that eventually stored as JSON.

 A word about Persitence vs Identity.

-* In 4db, Persistence (a base-class) is what allows an "object" to be saved to the database.
+* In CommandPost, Persistence (a base-class) is what allows an "object" to be saved to the database.
 An object that inherits from Persistence and includes the Identity module can always be saved to the database.
 * A class that ONLY inherits from Persistence, but does not include the Identity module *CAN* be saved to the database but ONLY as the property of another object which must also be an Identity object (includes the Identity module) or eventually reaches up to an Identity object